niltwill/vc-updatedscm/README.md

 [*] Limos now have unique colors in 'Keep Your Friends Close' [*] The mobs now wear Uzi instead of Tec-9s in 'Keep Your Friends Close'?????
 [*] Sonny's ruger is replaced to M4 in 'Keep Your Friends Close'?????
-[*] Fixed bug in 'The Shootist' when you start mission using a weapon that's not a Colt pistol???

 [*] After you release the Squalo in 'The Fastest Boat', an alarm will sound off [*] The Diaz goons in 'Treacherous Swine' are now CLA and CLB (originally they are both CLA) [*] The shark goons no longer fly the sparrows during "Phnom Penh '86" (HMORI -> sea sparrow, WMOBU -> sparrow)???